firebase/quickstart-unity/remote_config/testapp/readme.md

     - Select the `File > Build Settings` menu option.
     - Select `iOS` in the `Platform` list.
     - Click `Switch Platform` to select `iOS` as the target platform.
+    - Wait for the spinner (compiling) icon to stop in the bottom right corner of the Unity status bar.
     - Click `Build and Run`.
   - See the *Using the Sample* section below.